Madison Younginer: Career

 Younginer attended Mauldin High School in Mauldin, South Carolina.

+Boston Red Sox

-The Boston Red Sox selected Younginer in the seventh round of the 2009 MLB draft.
+The Boston Red Sox selected Younginer in the seventh round of the 2009 Major League Baseball draft.
 Younginer signed with the Red Sox, receiving a $1 million signing bonus, rather than attend Clemson University.
 He pitched in the Red Sox farm system from 2010 through 2015, reaching as high as Triple-A with the Pawtucket Red Sox.

+Atlanta Braves

-Younginer signed a minor league contract with the Atlanta Braves prior to the 2016 season, and they promoted him to the major leagues on August 7, 2016.
-He became a free agent.
+On November 10, 2015, Younginer signed a minor league contract with the Atlanta Braves organization.
+On August 7, 2016, Younginer was selected to the 40-man roster and promoted to the major leagues for the first time.
+In 8 appearances for Atlanta, he struggled to a 6.43 ERA with 4 strikeouts across 7 innings pitched.
+On September 3, Younginer was removed from the 40–man roster and sent outright to the Triple–A Gwinnett Braves.
+He became a free agent following the season on November 7.

+Los Angeles Dodgers

 On November 17, 2016, Younginer signed a minor league contract with the Los Angeles Dodgers and he was assigned to the Triple-A Oklahoma City Dodgers to begin the season, where he was selected to the mid-season Pacific Coast League all-star team.
-In 40 games (3 starts) for Oklahoma City, he was 4–5 with a 4.76 ERA.
+In 40 games (3 starts) for Oklahoma City, he posted a 4–5 record and 4.76 ERA with 70 strikeouts and 8 saves in 62 1/3 innings pitched.
+He elected free agency following the season on November 6, 2017.

+San Francisco Giants

-On January 25, 2018, Younginer signed a minor league deal with the San Francisco Giants.
-He was released on June 5, 2018.
+On January 25, 2018, Younginer signed a minor league deal with the San Francisco Giants organization.
+He was released on June 5.

+Los Angeles Dodgers (second stint)

 On June 16, 2018, Younginer signed a minor league deal with the Los Angeles Dodgers.
 He appeared in seven games in the Dodgers farm system, across three levels, before he was released on July 26.

 Younginer completed a month-long assignment with the Canberra Cavalry of the Australian Baseball League in January 2019, and retired from professional baseball after that.

+Sioux Falls Canaries

 On July 28, 2020, Younginer came out of retirement to sign with the Sioux Falls Canaries of the American Association of Independent Professional Baseball.
-He was released on September 9, 2020.
+He was released on September 9.